-If an entrepreneur did receive deferral of taxation he will receive a proposal from the Dutch Tax Authorities considering a payment arrangement in the spring of 2021.
-Starting 1 July 2021 the outstanding tax debt will have to be repaid according to a 36-month payment plan.
-Earlier repayment is possible.
+If an entrepreneur received deferral of taxation, he will receive a proposal from the Dutch Tax Authorities considering a payment arrangement in the spring of 2021.
+Starting on 1 October 2021, the outstanding tax debt will have to be repaid according to a 36-month payment plan.
+Earlier repayment is also possible.

 If you do not pay an assessment on time, you normally have to pay 4% recovery interest from the moment the payment term has expired.
-As of March 23, 2020, the tax authorities will temporarily reduce the recovery interest from 4% to 0.01%.
+As of 23 March 2020, the tax authorities did temporarily reduce the recovery interest from 4% to 0.01%.
 This applies not only to a tax debt for which special deferral of payment is requested, but to all tax debts.
 The recovery interest is reduced until at least 31 December 2021.
 In the period of 1 January 2022 – 31 December 2023 the recovery interest rate will be increased to 4% in stages.

 The tax authorities charge tax interest if they were not able to determine a tax assessment on time, for example because a tax return was filed too late or not for the correct amount.
 Normally, the tax interest is 8% for corporate tax and 4% for other taxes.

 The tax authorities have temporarily reduced the tax interest to 0.01%.
 This applied to all taxes subject to tax interest.
 The temporary reduction of the tax interest was in effect from 1 June 2020 up to 1 October 2020, except for personal income tax.
 For personal income tax, the reduction was in effect from 1 July 2020 up to 1 October 2020.

 As of 1 October 2020 the tax interest is 4% for all taxes, this includes the tax interest rate for corporate tax.

 Source: Corona crisis: tax payment extension ad repayments | Online application for deferral of payment (Dutch only) | Tax interest (Dutch only) | Publication date: 29 March 2020